-- Parks Division participated in Letaba Show 2014 - Greater Tzaneen has 2 soccer Teams which are on Vodacom League and 1 ladies soccer which is on SASOL Leagues, this indicates that Tzaneen needs to have playable fields and must support these teams as their needs are growing as they get promoted. - GTM has 22 Coaches that are placed at 9X schools at Nkowankowa to assist with Sport Development by NDGP and schools responded very well. - The Sport, Arts and Culture Parks division supports the activities that are initiated by the Department of Sport Arts and Culture for district and national as per MOU signed by the GTM and the Department of Sport Arts and Culture.
-The division organizes the activities such as Indigenous games, Club development, Farm Sport, Visual and Performing Arts and SAFA activities that are done from clusters level of GTM. - The Mayors Cup has been renamed The Greater Tzaneen Sport Day which is organized by the Sport Office and Sport Council which is hosted annually. - The IMSA Games will be hosted by Buffalo City in September 2014 and the GTM teams will be leaving on the 19 September and be back on the 29/ 09/2014. - The GTM has a Museum but is privatized to Curator Witt.
-The new Museum will be developed through MIG in 2015/2016 as the current building is very small for holding the artefacts.

-- The division has need for a Senior Team Leader for Area 1 to supervise Lenyenye, Julesburg, Burgerdorp sport facilities and rural areas as indicated in the organogramme, currently one person is overloaded due to lack of budget for the post and is compromising service delivery. - The sport office needs a senior sport officer as it is also indicated in the revised organogramme.
+- Parks Division have developed and undeveloped parks, allocated sites. - Greater Tzaneen has 2 soccer Teams which are on Vodacom League and 1 ladies soccer which is on SASOL Leagues, this indicates that Tzaneen needs to have playable fields and must support these teams as their needs are growing as they get promoted.
+Musiphane Barcelona was promoted to SAFA SAB League after winning Greater Tzaneen Local Football Association play offs. - GTM has 22 Coaches that were placed at 9X schools at Nkowankowa to assist with Sport Development by NDGP and schools responded very well.
+Currently they not employed and 4 of them are voluntary assisting community with aerobics at the indoor sport centre from Monday to Friday for an hour a day. - The Sport, Arts and Culture Parks division supports the activities that are initiated by the Department of Sport Arts and Culture for district and national as per MOU signed by the GTM and the Department of Sport Arts and Culture.
+The division also organizes the activities such as Indigenous games, Club development, Visual and Performing Arts and SAFA activities that are done from clusters level of GTM and the Mayors Cup annually. - The Greater Tzaneen Municipality participates in the SAIMSA games annually. - The GTM has a Museum but is privatized to Curator Witt.
+The new Museum is needed. - The division has need for a Senior Team Leader for Area 1 to supervise Lenyenye, Julesburg, Burgersdorp sport facilities and rural areas as indicated in the organogram, currently one person is overloaded due to lack of budget for the post and is compromising service delivery. - The sport office needs a senior sport officer as it is also indicated in the revised organogram. - GTM is an affiliate of the Institute of Environment and Recreation Management